berndruecker/camunda-7-on-pcf/spring-boot-embedded-engine-sample/readme.md

-# Use Camunda as library within your Spring Boot application
+# Embed Camunda into your Spring Boot application

 You can use Camunda as a library within your own Spring Boot application by leveraging the [Camunda Spring Boot Starter](https://docs.camunda.org/manual/latest/user-guide/spring-boot-integration/).

+This is one of multiple [possible approaches](../).

 ![](../docs/embedded-spring-boot-architecture.png)

-## Step-by-step
+# Step-by-step how-to

 1. Add a [normal Spring REST controller](https://github.com/berndruecker/camunda-on-pcf/blob/master/spring-boot-embedded-engine-sample/src/main/java/com/camunda/demo/springboot/SysoutRestController.java#L15) to provide your custom REST API to say hello.